 Since I was past 40 weeks, I threw all caution to the wind and went for a mani-pedi, foot, head, neck and shoulder massage to ease some of the tension from waiting for Miss Jyve’s arrival.
 The therapists were worried I might have the baby right in the salon while I thought: I’ll not be able to do this for quite a while after the baby arrives (rightly so, writing this more than 3 months postpartum), so I just enjoyed the session for all it was worth.

-Had been losing bits of my mucus plug in the last couple of days, told my doula about it, but was not concerned.
-She said I was in early labour.
+Had been losing bits of my mucus plug in the last couple of days, told my doula about it, but she wasn’t concerned.
+I was in early labour, she said.

 40 weeks + 2, Tuesday